ernestviola/odin-recipes/README.md

 # Recipes Project

-A basic recipes project based off of the odin project [https://www.theodinproject.com/lessons/foundations-recipes]
+A basic recipes project based off of [The Odin Project Foundations Recipes](https://www.theodinproject.com/lessons/foundations-recipes).

 ## Learning Goals
  - Practice some of the HTML skills we have learned to this point